alextrs/oestandards/README.md

   - [3.7](#use--index) **USE-INDEX**: Avoid using USE-INDEX statement.
 Use TABLE-SCAN if you need to read entire table.
     >Why?
 AVM automatically selects the most appropriate index

     >Why not?
-If you need to force display order
+If you need to force display order (use on temp-table)

     ```openedge
     /* bad */